 - Always remember jacket, umbrellas, ponchos (depending on where you’re going) We’ve used all of those before!!

-Another great tip that I want to talk about is packing clothes and items immediately needed on your carry on bag.
-My husband had the unfortunate experience of having Delta lose his luggage and he didn’t get it back until we were well home from our 7-day cruise.
+My husband had the unfortunate experience of having Delta lose his luggage and he didn’t get it back until we were home from our 7-day cruise.
 We had to use up all of the available cash for taxis (they were expensive because of where we were) and we had to shop in Puerto Rico.
 Things could have been worse, say if it was me and not him, but ever since then we’ve always packed a change of clothes and other items (emergency items) we would need just in case.
 We haven’t had any lost luggage horror stories lately, but that’s one we will never forget.

-Also, there are actual cruises that you can plan excursions before your actual cruise starts!
+Also, there are actual cruises where you can plan excursions before and after your actual cruise starts!
 I’d look into this if you are interested!
 I know when we looked at an Alaskan cruise, this was available!

 We did it once and ever since then we’ve always done it ourselves.
 It seemed like the cost, at times, was a lot higher than if we just did it ourselves.
 There are advantages to booking with the cruise though.
 They will be responsible if anything happens to you (flight delays, etc) and you won’t have the fear of figuring out how to get to the cruise, even if that means to another port.
 So it all depends on price, convenience and what you want to take care of yourself.
 We’ve never had any issues and again, that’s another reason why we always get there a day earlier, just in case.